EliTotah/AP1-KNN_Project/README.md

 ## General Information
 - This project is eli and ofir shared project as part of an advanced programming course.
-- So far the project illustrates the [KNN algorithm](https://medium.com/swlh/k-nearest-neighbor-ca2593d7a3c4)
+- The project illustrates the [KNN algorithm](https://medium.com/swlh/k-nearest-neighbor-ca2593d7a3c4)
 - This project designed to classify different types of objects according to the reception of the input vector and the classification of the type by calculating the distance of K nearest neighbors and determining according to the type of most of them.

 ![image](https://user-images.githubusercontent.com/118715083/209792303-14ada464-df17-4de1-a617-4a0c5110e097.png)
 ![image](https://user-images.githubusercontent.com/118715083/209792410-cd47a439-4393-4692-aad1-7921903de4ad.png)

--This program works in a configuration of TCP conversation of a server against a client
+-This program works in a configuration of TCP conversation of a server against a client -In addition, the project supports the running of several clients at the same time as well as multiple trheads.

 ## Technologies Used
 - The Euclidean distance and the Manhattan distance is a special case of the Minkowski distance. the only diifarent is the change in P value during the calculation.
 Therefore during the calculation of the above two distances (Euclidean distance and the Manhattan distance) we will call the function which calculates the Minkowski distance.